UniMath/agda-unimath/src/set-theory/finite-elements-increasing-binary-sequences.lagda.md

 finite-bound-ℕ∞↑ x = Σ ℕ (is-finitely-bounded-ℕ∞↑ x)
 ```

-### Least upper bounds on the size of a finite element in increasing binary sequences
+### Least finite bounds on the size of a finite element in increasing binary sequences

 ```agda
 least-finite-bound-ℕ∞↑ : ℕ∞↑ → UU lzero